Samsung TV Remote Not Working? Fix in Minutes

 Because the IR receiver on your TV is most likely to be at the bottom, it is very easy to accidentally cover it up when cleaning around your TV shelf.

-6. Reset and Re-Pair Your RF Remote with Your TV
+5. Reset and Re-Pair Your RF Remote with Your TV

-If you are using a newer Samsung TV remote from the 2021 QLED models and up, then your remote probably does not use IR, but instead relies on Bluetooth or your home Wi-Fi network to connect to your Samsung TV.
+If you are using a newer Samsung TV remote from the 2021 QLED models and up, then your remote probably does not exclusively use IR, but instead relies on Bluetooth or your home Wi-Fi network to connect to your Samsung TV.

 The new models of Samsung remote can be identified by having fewer buttons and a microphone button which lets you use your voice to control your TV.